 A law enacted at the beginning of the Meiji period (1868-1912) required samurai to cut their topknot.
 This was followed by a rapid change to Western dress and a significant decline in men wearing Tokyo fine-patterned kimono.
 However, the amount of women wearing fine-patterned kimono also increased.

 - 1. Carving of the pattern

-- 4. Itaboshi (drying the textile on a wooden board)
+- 4. Drying the textile on a wooden board

-When katazuke is completed, the next process is to dry the starch while the textile is still stretched on the wooden board.
-If the design requires multiple colors, the design becomes brighter by repeating katazuke many times.
+When the starching and dyeing is complete, the next process is to dry the starch while the textile is still stretched on the wooden board.
+If the design requires multiple colors, the design becomes brighter by dyeing and starching over again, multiple times.

 - 6. Steaming

 The textile is put in a steam room before it becomes too dry and steamed at about 90-100℃ (about 194-212℉) for 15-30 minutes.
 Steaming fixes the dye in the starch, but skilled temperature control is required.
 The artisan controlling the temperature must be experienced enough, for example, to be able to sense a subtle change in the fermenting starch's scent.

 The steamed cloth is put in a water tank to soften the starch and carefully wash out excess dye and starch.
 Historically, fabrics were washed in rivers so dyeing workshops would congregate along a river with a good flow of water suitable for washing textiles, such as the Kanda River.